atefzmiti/restaurant-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+a project that contains 3 components: app component in which i used redirecting routes home component in which i added slideshow images using NgImageSliderModule menu component , i added an object with some datas and i got those data inside a table i used bootstrap